House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Ensure Your Car’s Engine Lasts as Long as Possible

 As we’ve seen, replacing a car’s engine is no small cost.
-That makes it imperative you do everything to ensure yours lasts as long as possible.
-Below are a few suggestions, tips, and ideas to help you do just that, including:
+Below are a few suggestions, tips, and ideas to help you extend the engine’s lifespan:

-• Maintenance: Having your engine maintained regularly is one of the best ways to ensure it stays in excellent condition.
+• Maintenance: Maintaining your engine is one of the best ways to ensure it stays in excellent condition.
 Proper engine maintenance includes:

 • Replacing the air filter when required